TradeControl/tradecontrol.github.io/tutorials/services.md

 - Activity Code, Account and Contact enquiries
 - Managing the active Sales and Purchase Order Books

-Task Explorer can be opened either from the Work Flow menu or from the Main tab on the toolbar.
+Task Explorer can be opened either from the Workflow menu or from the Main tab on the toolbar.
 It contains tabs which enable users to view tasks in various ways:
 Users / Activities / Schedule / Organisations / Contacts / Sales Orders / Purchase Orders